Static Spherical Vacuum Solution to Bumblebee Gravity with Time-like VEVs: Summary

-\subsection{Summary}
+\section{Summary}

-In this work, we study the static spherical vacuum solution for bumblebee gravity with time-like VEVs as $b_\mu=(b_t(r),0,0,0)$.
-The results suggest that for general VEVs, there is no consistent non-trivial solution if $b\neq\sqrt{2/\kappa}$.
-With $b=\sqrt{2/\kappa}$, we find two non-trivial solutions as \eq{eq:sol1} and \eq{eq:sol2}, none of which is Schwarzschild-like.
-And we argue that these solutions are unstable, which comes to the rescue when the predictability of the theory is ruined because of the existence of naked singularities.
-Since there are no Schwarzschild-like solutions for bumblebee gravity with time-like VEVs, and only the flat space-time solution is stable, we probably do not need to consider the case of time-like VEVs when related to real physics in future researches.
-However, the newly obtained solutions give rise to further questions, such as what is the reason for the existence of a solution when $b=\sqrt{2/\kappa}\simeq E_{Pl}$.
+In this work, we study the Class I (\(b_r\equiv0\)) static spherical vacuum solution for bumblebee gravity with time-like VEVs as $b_\mu=(b_t(r),0,0,0)$ such that \(b^\mu b_\mu=-b^2=\text{const}\).
+Different from the Class II (\(R_{rr}\equiv0\)) solutions in Ref.~\cite{Zhu:2025fiy}, \replace{The}{the} results suggest that for general VEVs, there is no consistent non-trivial solution if $b\neq\sqrt{2/\kappa}$.
+With $b=\sqrt{2/\kappa}$, we find two non-trivial solutions as \eq{eq:sol1} and \eq{eq:sol2}, none of which is Schwarzschild-like, but the second one shares some similarity with Janis-Newman-Winicour spacetime~\cite{Janis:1968zz}.
+The solutions both exhibit naked singularities, but we argue that these solutions are unstable, which seems to make the singularities harmless.
+Nevertheless, we show that in the minimal coupling limit, {\it i.e.,} \(\ell\propto\xi b^2\ll 1\), the singularities are not globally visible, and they are even locally invisible, thus the weak cosmic censorship conjecture appears to be still valid.
+Then we analyze the photon spheres and find that \eq{eq:sol1} has no photon spheres, while \eq{eq:sol2} has a photon sphere outside the singularities.
+As a result, the gravitational lensing features of \eq{eq:sol1} could be very different from those of a Schwarzschild black hole; however, by only utilizing gravitational lensing features, \eq{eq:sol2} cannot be distinguished from a Schwarzschild black hole.
+Finally, the newly obtained solutions give rise to further questions, such as what is the reason for the existence of a solution when $b=\sqrt{2/\kappa}\simeq E_{Pl}$, and we hope future studies could shed light on the questions.